seb54000/tpcs-workstations/README.md

 ## TODOs :

+- [ ] Split README in multiple files for easier reading and reference ?
+(Especially on essential steps depending on which TP)
 - [ ] ANSIBLE - Add in ansible a role to test the different workshop (verify that everything is working building Vikunja app image, these kind of things)
 - [ ] ANSIBLE - Test use cases such as changing some conf/vars and relaunch playbook
+  - What happens on docs on relaunch (especially when copy from gdrive is true, does it brings duplicates ?
+Is there a kind of unavailability ?
+Does it update the docs ?
+What behaviour do we want)
+    - At least, guacamole is down for a little time when relaunching as the conf is reapplied
+  - What happens to guacamole config, everything is relaunched... (wht behaviour do we want here ?)
   - If you change the DNS_suffix, you may have to trash almost everything
   - What happen if you change some guacamole config
   - What happen if you change the type of tp (mon, iac, kube) ?
 We may want to remove everything and redo the clone and other bits of config (this a real use case as sometimes you see, you launched everything with a bad var and don't want to restart everything)
+  - What should be the behavior for Gdrive file copy (shoudl we run it each time - it takes at least 2 minutes to complete) - maybe having an ansible variable default do not run multiple times...
 - [ ] ANSIBLE - Measure execution times and envisage to parralelize more (don't wait the students vms are ready to execute roles on docs/access)
   - We do not want a very fast execution but it should be reasonable (ie. around 10 minutes for first playbook run, then 1 to 3 minutes in case of a rerun/configuration change)
 - [ ] ANSIBLE - Remove ansible code from root folder (subfolder like terraform)